-Abraham Lincoln may also have his name removed from a school in California, due to his actions against Native Americans, with the committee chair who is deciding the name change claiming that Lincoln and others never showed that “black lives mattered.”
+Abraham Lincoln may also have his name removed from school in California, due to his actions against Native Americans, with the committee chair who is deciding the name change claiming that Lincoln and others never showed that “black lives mattered.”

 A similar effort is underway at the University of Wisconsin in Madison.

 Earlier this year, as Black Lives Matter riots raged in Madison for weeks, rioters tore down the statue of an abolitionist, immigrant Union soldier on the Capitol Square.

 Hans Christian Heg died for the Union at age 33, from wounds taken in the Battle of Chickamauga.

 GOP presidential candidate Vivek Ramaswamy is everywhere spreading his message of anti-woke far and wide,…

 By Adam Andrzejewski for RealClearInvestigations Teachers in the Oakland Unified School District began their third…

 The U.S. Customs and Border Protection (CBP) denied that the federal government provides help or…